python/cpython/Doc/library/socketserver.rst

    Received: Thread-4: Hello World 3

-The :class:`ForkingMixIn` and :class:`ProcessingMixIn` classes can be used in the same way, except that the server will spawn a new process for each request.
+On POSIX platforms that support :func:`~os.fork`, both the :class:`ForkingMixIn` and :class:`ProcessingMixIn` classes can be used in the same way, except that the server will spawn a new process for each request as opposed to a new thread.

-Available only on POSIX platforms that support :func:`~os.fork`.
+On systems that do not support :func:`~os.fork`, the :class:`ProcessingMixIn` is still available since it relies on :class:`multiprocessing.Process` to spawn new processes.
+The :class:`ForkingMixIn` class is not available on systems that do not support :func:`~os.fork`.